May 31, 2018

 - Store firewood off the ground and away from the home.

-- Encapsulate your crawlspace with plastic to protect the home’s foundation from exposed soil.
+- Encapsulate your crawl space with plastic to protect the home’s foundation from exposed soil.

 - Keep direct moisture and mulch away from the foundation.

-Know the signs of a termite infestation
+Common signs of termite damage

 Leave it to the experts